RawanAk/OMWorkshop/dbmngt/dbmngt.md

 ### Objectives

 In this lab, you will:
-- explore the Fleet Summary.
+- Explore Database Management andn Operations Insights functionality

 ## Task 1: Enable DataBase Management & Operation Insights